Can the World Unite to End the Plastic Pollution Crisis?

 That has left high-ambition representatives frustrated.
 And some are now warning that unless real progress can be made on adding those binding limits, the talks could end in stalemate.

 “The production side is a red line for many countries.
-It needs to be addressed," said Norwegian Minister for International Development Anne Beathe Tvinnereim, head of Norway’s delegation to Busan.
+It needs to be addressed,” Anne Beathe Tvinnereim, head of Norway’s delegation to Busan and the country’s minister for international development, said before the talks started.

 “Unless we address chemicals [and] the most littering items, then it’s really no use just looking at the waste management side,” she said.
 That would be like “mopping the floor while the tap is open.”